NeuralCrop: Combining physics and machine learning for improved crop yield projections: Introduction

 Given limited high-quality agricultural observations, we adopt a two-stage strategy to train NeuralCrop, as illustrated in Fig.~\ref{hybrid_model_training_framework}.
 In the absence of sufficient observational data, pre-training NeuralCrop on extensive LPJmL simulations allows the ML components to learn physically consistent representations, especially for latent variables.
 This can accelerate and stabilize convergence during subsequent fine-tuning with observational data.
 End-to-end 'online training' allows NeuralCrop to account for interactions between ML and process-based components in a natural way, ensuring physical consistency in the learned representations \cite{gelbrecht2023differentiable}.
 Furthermore, NeuralCrop supports full graphics-processing-unit (GPU) acceleration, which makes global grid-based simulations, and especially large ensembles thereof, computationally much more efficient, in particular above a certain resolution or ensemble size.

-We train NeuralCrop models at both the site and regional level for different crops.
+We train NeuralCrop models at both the site and regional levels for different crops.
 The training setup details can be found in the Supplementary Information section~\ref{sec:training}.
 For site-level representations, we evaluate the ability of NeuralCrop to reproduce daily gross primary productivity (GPP), ecosystem respiration (RECO), net ecosystem exchange (NEE), and soil water content (SWC) against flux tower observations (see Supplementary Information section~\ref{sec:site-level_validation}).
-For large-scale cropping regions, we evaluate NeuralCrop's performance in reproducing yield against reported yield statistics across two representative and highly relevant large-scale cropping regions, i.e., European wheat regions and the US Corn Belt (see Supplementary Information section~\ref{sec:cropping_regions}).
+For large-scale cropping regions, we evaluate NeuralCrop's performance in simulating wheat and maize yields under both normal and extreme climate conditions against reported yield statistics from two major global breadbaskets, i.e., European wheat regions and the US Corn Belt (see Supplementary Information section~\ref{sec:cropping_regions}).